 - Hard sleeping

 There are many money exchange centers in Kathmandu where you can exchange foreign currency.
 Taking foreign currency in the mountains is not advisable because it can prove to be a hassle.
 Instead, changing money before the trek starts is the best way to avoid unnecessary hassles while on a trek.

 The trail contains many highlights, like the vantage point of Kalapathar, famous for its panoramic view of Mount Everest massif, the holy Tengboche monastery, the Khumbu glacier, and icefall.

 Some Frequently Asked Questions

-The itineraries are variant for the Everest Base Camp Trek.
-It takes 7 – 9-days to reach in EBC, and 4 – 5-days to descend to Lukla.
+The itineraries are variants for the Everest Base Camp Trek.
+It takes 7 – 9-days to reach EBC and 4 – 5-days to descend to Lukla.
 Therefore, a 12-day Everest Base Camp Trek is an average to complete on a 130-kilometer round-trip.
 If you still have a tight holiday, you may choose the short Everest Base Camp Trek, which is possible to do in 10-days.

-The Everest Base camp trek cost depends on services offered by the trekking company you choose.
+The Everest Base camp trek cost depends on the services offered by the trekking company you choose.
 The tour price is ranging from $750 to $2000 per person based on the services.
 International tour operators offer this trek from $1200 to $3000.
-As a local tour operator, we do offer an inclusive package for EBC Trek is $1680 per person, either private or groups.
+As a local tour operator, we offer an inclusive package for EBC Trek is $1680 per person, either private or group.

 No, you can’t see the summits of Everest from its base camp.
 It is a reason why the Everest base camp trek involves a slight slope recognized as Kala Patthar since it is visible Mt.
 Everest along with Nuptse and Lhotse.